Pottageville Mosquito Control Program Information Guide

 A Brief Overview

 The Pottageville Mosquito Control Program focuses on one species of mosquito known as the Spring Aedes.
 As the snow melts in February through April, pools of water form in hardwood bush areas comprised of wet, leafy litter to create ideal larval habitat for the Spring Aedes mosquito.
 During the month of April, a naturally occurring substance is applied to the main breeding sites where mosquito larvae develop prior to becoming flying, biting adult mosquitoes.
-This naturally occurring substance, a non-chemical biological agent known as Bti, also known by its brand name Aquabac/Vectobac, reduces the number of mosquitoes at the larval stage; and then biodegrades in the breeding sites within 48 hours.
-Helicopters distribute the Bti onto the main breeding sites of the Spring Aedes mosquito in the month of April as it is this species that causes the excessive biting problem from May to mid-July.
+A biological larvicide is applied by air and ground to stagnant water to control larval mosquitos.
+This occurs in the main breeding sites of the Spring Aedes mosquito in the month of April as it is this species that causes the excessive biting problem from May to mid-July.

 The History